Large Language Models (LLMs)

 How to evaluate the best choice

-The biggest considerations and differences in approach between using an API from a closed third-party vendor vs. self-hosting your own open source (or fine-tuned) LLM model are future-proofing, managing costs and leveraging your data as a competitive advantage.
-Proprietary models can be deprecated and removed, breaking your existing pipelines and vector indexes; open source models will be accessible to you forever.
+The biggest considerations and differences in approach between using an API from a closed third-party vendor versus self-hosting your own open source (or fine-tuned) LLM model are future-proofing, managing costs and leveraging your data as a competitive advantage.
+Proprietary models can be deprecated and removed, breaking your existing pipelines and vector indexes, whereas open source models will be accessible to you forever.
 Open source and fine-tuned models can offer more choice and tailoring to your application, allowing better performance-cost trade-offs.
-Planning for future fine-tuning your own models will allow you to leverage your organization’s data as a competitive advantage for building better models than are available publicly.
+Planning for future fine-tuning of your own models will allow you to leverage your organization’s data as a competitive advantage for building better models than are available publicly.
 Finally, proprietary models may raise governance concerns as these “black box” LLMs permit less oversight of their training processes and weights.

 Hosting your own open source LLM models does require more work than using proprietary LLMs.
 MLflow from Databricks makes this easier for someone with Python experience to pull any transformer model and use it as a Python object.